-If the corporation is required to file Form 3800, General Business Credit, check the "Form 3800" box and include the allowable credit on line 6c.
-See the instructions for Form 3800.
+The corporation is required to file Form 3800, General Business Credit, to claim certain business credits.
+For a list of allowable credits, see Form 3800.
+Check the "Form 3800" box and include the allowable credit from Part II, line 19, of Form 3800 on 5c of Form 1120-F. Also, see the applicable credit form and its instructions.